loriramey/WGUPS/README.md

 3. View the all package status + total truck mileage at end of day.
 4. Exit the program.

-## Screenshots
+## Screenshots and Sourses
-Screenshots of the program output will be stored in the `/screenshots` folder as required by the project.
+- Screenshots of the program output will be stored in the `/screenshots` folder as required by the project.

-# Sources and References
-- Garg, P. (2024).
-Basics of hash tables. _Hackerearth_. [https://www.hackerearth.com/practice/data-structures/hash-tables/basics-of-hash-tables/tutorial/](https://www.hackerearth.com/practice/data-structures/hash-tables/basics-of-hash-tables/tutorial/)
-- Python Software Foundation. (n.d.).
-Datetime. _Python Documentation._ [https://docs.python.org/3/library/datetime.html#module-datetime](https://docs.python.org/3/library/datetime.html#module-datetime)
-- Western Governors University. (n.d.) _C 950 Data structures and algorithms II._ ZyBooks.  https://learn.zybooks.com/zybook/WGUC950Template2023/chapter/6/section/1
-- W3 Schools. (n.d.)
-Python DSA Hash Tables. _W3 Schools._ https://www.w3schools.com/dsa/dsa_theory_hashtables.php
-- W3 Schools. (n.d.).Python DSA Greedy Algorithms. _W3 Schools._ [https://www.w3schools.com/dsa/dsa_ref_greedy.php](https://www.w3schools.com/dsa/dsa_ref_greedy.php)
-- W3 Schools. (n.d.)
-Python Tuples. _W3 Schools_  [https://www.w3schools.com/python/python_tuples.asp](https://www.w3schools.com/python/python_tuples.asp)
+- Some specific sources used in code design are listed at the top of .py files.
+A full bibliography can be found in the paper accompanying this project.

 # Technical Details
 ### Algorithm